-Nominations may be submitted throughout the year, with review and selection occurring in the spring.
+Nominations may be submitted throughout the year, with review and selection occurring in the early spring.
 Recipients are honored at the Distinguished Alumni Awards ceremony, an integral part of Homecoming festivities.
 The 2015 ceremony will be held Thursday, October 15th, 2015.

 Nominations are accepted the following categories of recognition:

 Distinguished Alumni Award - are typically at the peak of their professional careers.
 More than one alumnus may be selected.